-How to Create a Wild life garden
+How to Create a Wild garden

 Creating a wildlife area can be done slowly, just letting nature take over and see what comes naturally.
 Some gardeners prefer to introduce specific plants and wildflowers.
 In my own garden I have left an area to develop naturally, and it is amazing the range of wild flowers which appear, (as if from nowhere,) over the years.
 "Wilding" lets nature take its course, but you can be more creative and introduce perennial wildflowers, tips, and advice about both below.